alexa/ask-sdk-controls/doc/userGuide.md

 Building a skill using Controls can take a bit of a mental adjustment for developers who are used to implementing skills with a list of `RequestHandlers`.
 The payoff for this leap is that dialog-rich skills can be built using structured and extensible patterns.
-A further payoff is that general-purpose and customizable controls can be built shared with other developers and projects.
+A further payoff is that general-purpose and customizable controls can be built and shared with other developers and projects.

 ## 5.1.
 What is a Control?

 Controls collect information, make inferences, resolve confusion/ambiguity, and ask questions.
-Low-level controls obtain reliable information that higher-level controls can use and the higher-level controls do interesting things with the information and talk to the user about the results.
+Low-level controls obtain reliable information that higher-level controls can use, and the higher-level controls do interesting things with the information and talk to the user about the results.

-Simple controls might only obtain a single item of data but they nonetheless have to do more than simply capture a slot-value.
+Simple controls might only obtain a single item of data but they nonetheless have to do more than simply capture a slot value.
 For example, a skill may want to obtain a number representing the _quantity_ of something.
 It would make sense to have a `QuantityControl` that obtains this information and it would have the responsibility to ask for, record, validate, confirm, update and respond to questions about the quantity.
 The rest of the